 Well you could put in a water filtration system like a reverse osmosis system.
 If you are not comfortable with government set levels that this is may be the way to go.
 However, be forewarned, wastewater is a by-product of the reverse osmosis process.
 Better systems will make almost 4 gallons of water brine for every one-gallon purified, while lower grade systems can waste as much as 8 gallons of water per gallon purified.

 Radiant Life Company sells a 14 stage Biocompatible Water system that filters everything, including pharmaceutical residues.
 The system will run you $1,595 plus shipping and then you need a plumber to install.
+(Note: finding a qualified plumber in LA is not nearly as hard as you’d think based on what we’ve heard!)
 It includes a reverse osmosis system as one of the stages so I would assume the wastewater by-product would increase with each additional stage.

 Or you could just by a carbon filter like Brita to be on the safe side and drink the water from the tap.
 If you would like something more substantial while keeping the Brita filter feel, why not look at Quench water coolers, which filters like a Brita without the constant trips to the sink to fill up.